Reading Adventures and writing We will be continuing our adventure with Michael in Kensuke's Kingdom (see Autumn One).

-We shall be starting this half term with our multiplication unit.
+We shall be starting this half term with our unit on area.
 This will include:

 Recalling and using multiplication and division facts for multiplication tables up to 12 × 12.

 Counting in multiples of 6, 7, 9, 25 and 1000.

 Using place value, known and derived facts to multiply and divide mentally, including: multiplying by 0 and 1; dividing by 1; multiplying together three numbers.

 Solving problems involving multiplying and adding, including using the distributive law to multiply two digit numbers by one digit, integer scaling problems and harder.

 Our focus will be looking at the Trinity and what the Gospels can teach us.